-The Everyday Easy Marinara Sauce is a delicious blend of herbs and aromatics that perfectly compliment the rich, flavourful slow-simmered tomato flavours without overpowering them.
+This Easy Classic Marinara Sauce is a delicious blend of herbs and aromatics that perfectly complements the rich, flavourful slow-simmered tomato flavours without overpowering them.
 It’s your new go-to tomato sauce.

 Having an amazing marinara sauce in your repertoire is a must for every Mediterranean cook.
 Marinara sauce is incredibly easy to make with a few pantry ingredients and 5 minutes of hands-on time.
 The sauce is so perfect for lazy cooking and busy weeknight.

 I’ve made this recipe so easy!
 No need to chop, blend or bother.